royalpioneer/royalpioneer/README.md

 - 👀 I’m interested in networking
 - 🌱 I’m currently learning ecmascript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... by the emial
+- 📫 How to reach me ... by the Email

 <!---
 royalpioneer/royalpioneer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.